NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/kubectl.md

 ## Run the Tunnel

-You can now run the Tunnel to connect the target service to Cloudflare.
+You can now run the Tunnel to connect the target service to Khulnasoft.
 Use the following command to run the Tunnel, replacing `<NAME>` with the name created for your Tunnel.

 ```sh
 $ cloudflared tunnel run <NAME>